opengeospatial/teamengine/README.txt

 How to deploy
 -------------
-Apache Tomcat 6.0 or 7.0 (with JDK 7) are supported servlet containers.
+Apache Tomcat 6.0 or 7.0 (with JDK 6 or later) are supported servlet containers.
 It is strongly recommended that a dedicated Tomcat instance be created to host the teamengine application.
 Create one as suggested below.

 .Create a CATALINA_BASE directory (Windows)
 ----